-Your current situation can be depicted as "Darkening of the Light" transforming into "Holding Together (Union)".
+Your current situation can be depicted as "The Corners of the Mouth (Providing Nourishment)" transforming into "Following".

-In front of you lies "Fire" which transforms into "Water".
-That means that brightness and warmth are being transformed into danger and the unknown.
-Behind you lies "Earth", representing docility and receptivity.
+In front of you lies "Mountain" which transforms into "Lake".
+That means that stillness and obstruction are being transformed into joy, pleasure, and attraction.
+Behind you lies "Thunder", representing movement, initiative, and action.

 The Situation